Ultimate Product Care

 Check your brake pads regularly for wear or inconsistent or excessive wear.
 The brake cable will require adjusting over time.
-Never enter a water course/river crossing/beach with hot bearings, allow the bearings to cool before you enter the water, significant damage to the bearings will result.
+Never enter a water course/river crossing/beach with hot bearings.
+Allow the bearings to cool before you enter the water, otherwise significant damage to the bearings will result.

-Wheel nuts to be checked every 100km within the first 400km, then as per then as per the maintenance check list in the hub manufacturers specification booklet.
+Wheel nuts to be checked every 100km within the first 400km, then as per the maintenance check list in the hub manufacturers specification booklet.
 This should be repeated every time wheels are removed.
 A regular check on the wheel nuts especially before, during and after a journey is necessary to maintain correct tension on the wheel nuts.
 Rough off-road driving may require more regular checking of the wheel nuts.
-Wheels and tires need to be regularly inspected for damage, wear, tread depth and general condition of the tires and wheels.
+Wheels and tyres need to be regularly inspected for damage, wear, tread depth and general condition of the tyres and wheels.
 Wheel nuts should be tightened using a torque wrench and tightened to a minimum tension of 125Nm or as per the wheel / camper specifications.

 6. WHEEL ALIGNMENT

 Driving off road and 4-wheel driving will influence the alignment of the wheels on your camper.
 It is recommended that regular alignment of the wheels be made, especially where irregular or excessive tyre wear is noticed.